wp-plugins/subscribe2-widget-pro/readme.txt

 = Why should I use this plugin? =

-You are using the Subscribe2 plugin and want to increase the number of subscribers to your blog yet lack the ability to do so because there's no widget.
-Enter Subscribe2 Widget Pro.
-This widget can be placed on any sidebar element to display a subscription form that you can then style to your hearts delight!
+If you are using the Subscribe2 plugin and want to increase the number of subscribers to your blog and are frustrated with the lack of options and reliability of the standard Subscribe2 Widget then this plugin is for you.
+Subscribe2 Widget Pro can be placed in any widgetized sidebar to display a subscription form that you can then customize and style to your hearts delight!

 = The plugin looks funny in my sidebar, what's the deal? =